-Printed name of leader/volunteer Signature of leader/volunteer Date a Bound Over Order; or are you at present the subject of criminal investigations?
-(If you have answered yes to questions 1,2 or 3 above, we will contact you in confidence) No [ ] 3.
-Have you ever been convicted of a criminal offence or been the subject of a a caution; 2.
-Is there any reason you should not be working with young people No [ ] 1.
+Printed I name of leader/volunteer Signature of leader/volunteer Date a Bound Over Order; or are you at present the subject of criminal investigations?
+(If you have answered yes to questions 1,2 or 3 above, we will contact you in confidence) No [] 3.
+Have you ever been convicted of a criminal offence or been the subject o f a caution; 2.
+Is there any reason you should Yes [] No [] 1.
 Have you ever been asked to le eave a sporting organisation?
-Yes [ ] No [ ] Do you agree to abide by the guidelines contained in Golf's Safeguarding Policy?
-Yes [ ] No [ ]
+Yes [] No [] Do you agree to abide by the guidelines contained in Golf's Safeguarding Policy?
+Yes [] No[]